DAK404/Mosaic/Readme.txt

 * PREREQUISITES

 The program can be downloaded officially from GitHub.
-The download will be in a "*.zip" type of a file and any program can be used to unzip it to a specified directory.
+The download will be in a "*.zip" file and any program can be used to unzip it to a specified directory.

 The following programs are a few which can unzip the program: